ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 - Subscribe <br/>
 The first parameter is the event ID.
 Core system events are negative numbers.
 The user can choose any positive number to create custom events.
 The second parameter is a function to be executed, with a userdata argument.
 The userdata argument can hold any custom data that the user desires.
-The return value is a `wi::eventhandler::Handle` type.
+The return value is a `lb::eventhandler::Handle` type.
 When this is object is destroyed, the event subscription for the function will be removed.
 Multiple functions can be subscribed to a single event ID.
 - FireEvent <br/>
 The first argument is the event id, that says which events to invoke.